Rhein-Wupper-Bahn: Rolling stock

 Since December 2015, Bombardier Talent 2 EMUs have been operated by National Express.
 They run regularly as a five car set coupled to a three car set.
 National Express also holds two spare sets of coaches and locomotives of class 182 (EuroSprinter) for the operation on the RB 48.

 Until the timetable change in December 2007, the Rhein-Wupper-Bahn was operated mostly using locomotive-hauled push–pull trains.
-This were usually made up of five “n-carriages” (Silberling), hauled by class 111 electric locomotives.
+These were usually made up of five “n-carriages” (Silberling), hauled by class 111 electric locomotives.
 Trains were often hauled by class 110 locomotives and occasionally class 425 electric multiple units in coupled sets were operated.
 After December 2007, RB 48 were at first operated only with class 425 in coupled sets.
 The ET 425 sets became available when Abellio Rail NRW won some tenders for operating services in North Rhine-Westphalia.
 Between the minor change of timetable in June 2009 and the regular timetable change in December 2009, some services were again operated with class 110 locomotives with five to six n-carriages, as not enough carriages were available due to the need for software modifications to the ET 425 vehicles.